|

 - Establish IV access and check bloods – renal function, FBC, CRP, magnesium, albumin, blood cultures if signs of systemic sepsis.

-- Abdominal XR to exclude ileus/ obstruction/ perforation /megacolon (when clinically stable)
+- Abdominal XR to exclude ileus/obstruction/perforation/megacolon

 - Careful examination of mucous membranes.

-- Send stool urgently.
-Inform microbiology personally and discuss management with microbiologist.
-If haematology patient or strong suspicion of infective diarrhoea, withhold anti-diarrhoeal medication until stool result available.
+- If haematology patient, withhold anti-diarrhoeal medication until stool result available.

-- Give antibiotics according to local policy (eg for C diff or neutropenic sepsis).
+- Give antibiotics according to local policy (e.g. for C diff or neutropenic sepsis).

 - Isolate until infection excluded.